 I created another interactive chart showing where most of their supporter traffic was coming from, and breaking down their views/conversion rate.

 I added another section called Engagement Report that lists engagement on the messages that went out per network.
 It also now counts the second-wave ripple effect of engagement on your supporter’s messages and an analysis of the conversations happening around your hashtag, breaking down sentiment, related hashtags, and gender of your audience.
+Props to this ruby gem, sentimental.

 Now here is what our email complaints tagged as 'blast confusion' looks like since we rolled out the success artiface in the middle of May 2017, and the revamped stats page a month later